-In a video interview above, an American father shared some of the issues he faced and how he successfully dealt with it, saying “There’s a lot of resistance still, where you live can sometimes be a big challenge.
-We live in Tennessee and there are a lot of people that, perhaps would have never socialized with us, but when we joined the soccer team, the Republicans that most of them are, have embraced us, and I think we’ve changed their hearts and minds.”
+In the video interview above, an American father shared some of the issues he faced and how he successfully dealt with it, saying “There’s a lot of resistance still, where you live can sometimes be a big challenge.
+We live in Tennessee, and there are a lot of people that, perhaps would have never socialized with us, but when we joined the soccer team, the Republicans that most of them are, have embraced us, and I think we’ve changed their hearts and minds.”

 “Because of advances in medicine, we’re able to have families, that are biologically ours, and many people think that because we’re gay, we’re infertile.
-We’re actually not infertile… Our process of having children is a little bit different than others, but our children are real human beings, they are sacred and they should not be marginalized.”
+We’re not infertile… Our process of having children is a little bit different than others, but our children are real human beings, they are sacred, and they should not be marginalized."

 Tips for Gay Parents

+Communication is key.
 Talk to your child openly about the positive things in your family arrangement as well as explaining discrimination and why people bully.

+Knowledge is power.
 Find children’s books that will help your children deal with the issues.